vaanarch/presence/README.md

 If you type in `pip --version` however, you'll see that your package installer is still running from the global directory.
 To activate the virtual environment you've just created and start working from it you need to load a script from inside the venv folder.
 In MacOSX type `source ./venv/bin/activate`, in Windows `.\\venv\scripts\activate`, now you should see a `(venv)` in the begining of the line, which indicates you're in that particular virtual environment.
 If you ran into an 'execution policy' error in windows, run your shell as an administrator and type in the following `Set-ExecutionPolicy Unrestricted -Force`, then exit the shell.
 Now when you open the powershell and change into your projects directory `.\\venv\scripts\activate` command should work.

-While your virtual env is active you can type in `pip list` to see the packages installed.
+While your virtual env is active you can type in `pip list` to see the default packages installed.
 For the test type in `pip install beautifulsoup4`to install the beautifulsoup package.
 Now type in `pip list` again, and you can notice the added package.

 To deactivate the venv type `deactivate`.
-If you're not going to use that folder you can delete it as well.

 &nbsp;